therohit777/AccentureBucket/Accenture/Quetions List/README.md

         Accenture Coding Questions in C

+       11.
-        11. The binary number system only uses two digits 1 and 0.
+       The binary number system only uses two digits, 0 and 1.
+Any string that represents a number in the binary number system can be called a binary string.
+You are required to implement the following function:
-        Perform the function: Int OperationsBinarystring(char* str)

-        Assumptions

-        Return to –1 if str is null.
-        The str is odd.
+       int OperationsBinaryString(char *str);

+       The function accepts a string 'str' as its argument.
+The string 'str' consists of binary digits separated with an alphabet as follows:

+       'A' denotes AND operation
+       'B' denotes OR operation
+       'C' denotes XOR operation
+       You are required to calculate the result of the string 'str', scanning the string left to right, taking one operation at a time, and return the same.

+       Note:

+       No order of priorities of operations is required.
+       Length of 'str' is odd
+       If 'str' is NULL or None(in case of python), return -1

        Example:
        Input:
-        Str: ICOCICIAOBI
+       str: ICOCICIAOBI

        Output:

        1

-        Explanation
-        The input when expanded is “1 XOR 0 XOR 1 XOR 1 XOR 1 AND 0 OR 1”.
-The result becomes 1 and hence the output is 1.